tbnorth/meshnet/README.md

 The least squared solution is not terribly fast, about 100 pings per second on a desktop.
 50 birds pinging once ever 5 seconds is only 10 pings per second, so speed is probably not an issue, although constant number crunching will increase power consumption.
+There are probably much better (less general) solutions, e.g. see [Multilateration](https://en.wikipedia.org/wiki/Multilateration)

 So the question is how precisely can we measure separation from pinger to tower.
 If the towers share a common clock and report time of arrival